AbissoDorato/net_module/README.md

 # net_module
-A linux model to retrive information reguarding the current network state
+A linux module to retrive information reguarding the current network state

 ## Usage